-Rub a little butter around a 20cm/8” round baking dish or tart tin and pre-heat the oven.
+Rub a little butter around a 20cm/8” round baking dish or tart tin or insert a baking liner.

-Put the flour and butter into a large bowl.
+Put the flour and salt into a mixing bowl.

-Use a fork or pastry blender, work the butter into the flour until the mixture resembles breadcrumbs.
+Using a fork or pastry blender, work the butter cubes and flour together until the mixture resembles fine breadcrumbs.

-Lift the pastry into the prepared dish or simply press it into the dish using your fingers.
+Roll the pastry out into a circle 5cm/2” larger than your dish and lift it into the dish OR simply press the dough into the dish using your fingers.

 Cut away any pastry that hangs over the edge of your dish.

-Put the eggs into a bowl and beat well,
+Put the eggs, salt, pepper and nutmeg into a mixing bowl and beat well.

 Pour the mixture into the pastry case.